cmanley/PHP-MagickLite/README.md

 ### Requirements:
 *  PHP 5.3.0 or newer
+*  Either the GraphicsMagick CLI, or the ImageMagick CLI, or both.

 ### Usage:
 All the classes contain PHP-doc documentation, so for now, take a look at the code of MagicLite.class.php or one of the test/example scripts in the t subdirectory.